 The actual cards that were released to the

 police were designated UP-2198/06.
-They had the interior of the card
+The interior of the card was

 in order to protect the unit against tampering and reverse-engineering.